Yuca Hash Browns

 1/2 tsp sea salt, more to taste

-4 tbsp coconut oil (more as needed)
+4 tbsp coconut oil or butter (more as needed)